tupaxman/tistore/README.md

 # tistore

 tistore is a simple GUI application for grabbing photos from Tistory blogs.
-It can grab entire blog, separate post or list of URLs and download them in parallel using blazingly fast [aria2](https://github.com/tatsuhiro-t/aria2) backend.
+It can grab entire blog, separate post or use a list of URLs and download them in parallel using blazingly fast [aria2](https://github.com/tatsuhiro-t/aria2) backend.
 Original filenames (including Hangul) are preserved.

 ## Install